platformsh/platformsh-docs/overview/platform-environments.rst

 ----

-The adminstrator can then synchronize the next sprint's environment with data from the live (Master) environment to repeat and continue the development process.
+The administrator can then synchronize the next sprint's environment with data from the live (Master) environment to repeat and continue the development process.

 .. _naming_convention: